 · Socially responsible investing (SRI), which has its roots in exclusionary screening and is often an expression of investor values and beliefs; and

-· Environmental, social and governance (ESG) criteria, which is about finding opportunities that fit the criteria while keeping risk management a priority.
+· Environmental, social and governance (ESG) integration, which is about finding investment opportunities that fit specific criteria while keeping risk management a priority.

 These two concepts overlap in that they’re evaluated and prioritized by different investors based on subjective values.
 Impact investing has these elements as well, but goes even further and challenges the deeply-entrenched, traditional belief that social and financial benefits are mutually exclusive.

 These two investment concepts often overlap.
 Impact investments may include these elements as well but goes even further and challenges the deeply-entrenched, traditional belief that social and financial benefits are mutually exclusive.
 Investing for impact puts dollars directly into securities that are designed to have a specific, positive social or environmental outcome and generate a market rate of return.
 Examples of impact investment themes include: